ETC100/Determine-probe-coverage-by-Portion/README.md

 ```

 # Step2, read and initialize your own data, both determined and candidate data
 Generally, there are two kinds of mutation data.
 Mutation on conductive cancer genes and mutation on other genes with unclear correlation with cancer.
+The coding for this part is in "probe_design_by_portion.py".
-1. As for the first class, we only need to join the mutation togther into an interval, with several tens externsion.
+1. As for the first class, we only need to join the mutation togther into determined interval, with several tens externsion.
-2. As for the second class,
+2. As for the second class, read the data and also join them as candidate interval, while cut all determined intervals out.

+# Step3, select candidate intervals and add them to your interval set.
+1. Calculate how many patients covered by the determined intervals, and start to calculate the contribution of candidate intervals to your patients.
+2. Reach the threshold, such as 99% patients with at least 5 mutations detected.

+# Step4, extend the interval and obtain the final probes.
+1. 3X method
+2. Superposition method

 # How to extract probes for sole cancer type from pan-cancer probes?
 This is a problem given by my colleague， which is quite easy from the aspect of computer science.